go-graphite/go-carbon/README.md

 #  time and less memory usage (around 2 - 5 times).
 For most of the queries,
 #  trie is faster than trigram.
 For queries with keyword wrap around by widcards
 #  (like ns1.ns2.*keywork*.metric), trigram index performs better.
 Trie index
-#  could be speeded up by enabling adding trigrams to trie, at the cost of
+#  could be speeded up by enabling adding trigrams to trie, at the some costs of
-#  memory usage (depends on the facotr, the memory usage of trie would be at
-#  least doubled to enable this, set both trie-index and trigram-index to true).
+#  memory usage (by setting both trie-index and trigram-index to true).
 trie-index = false

 # Maximum amount of globs in a single metric in index